-Detection by General Plant Personnel
+02.04 Detection by General Plant Personnel

 In the absence of a fixed fire detection system (or a fire detection signal tied to actuation of a fixed fire suppression system), or given a highly degraded fixed detection system, detection of the fire will be assumed to occur by plant personnel.
-In many fire PRAs), the default time for detection by plant personnel in normally accessible areas is assumed to be 15 minutes for simplicity since multiple fire areas are being evaluated.
+In many fire probabilistic risk assessments (PRAs), the default time for detection by plant personnel in normally accessible areas is assumed to be 15 minutes for simplicity since multiple fire areas are being evaluated.
 When a single fire area is being evaluated, the analyst should establish the extent to which personnel enter or occupy the compartment, and use that information to determine the manual fire detection time.
 When evaluating multiple fire areas, the default timing may be used if the analyst determines it is appropriate.
 If the fire area is continuously manned by plant personnel (but not by a fire watch) the fire detection time should be assumed to be 5 minutes.
-Assuming 5 minutes for detection of fire in the main control room may be conservative and may be reduced, if appropriate, in Phase 3.
+Assuming 5 minutes for detection of fire in the main control room (MCR) may be conservative and may be reduced, if appropriate, in Phase 3.

-STEP 2.7.3 - FIXED FIRE SUPPRESSION SYSTEMS
+0609F.7-03 GUIDANCE FOR STEP 2.7.3 - FIXED FIRE SUPPRESSION SYSTEMS

 General rules to be applied in the fixed suppression system analysis include the following: